 We aim to widen and enrich the geography curriculum with educational visits to places of interest.
 We try to use our local environment as much as possible and, in connection with this, we sometimes take children on walks around our local area.
 Such visits are a very important aspect of curriculum provision for all classes: they are linked to current work, and provide children with first-hand, memorable experiences, invaluable to their learning.

-Year 6 are given the opportunity each year to take part in a residential visit to France.
+Year 6 are given the opportunity each year to take part in a residential visit.
 These have proved to be very enjoyable, and highly beneficial to all-round development.

 We aim to ensure that all children have equality of opportunity in their access to the geography curriculum, regardless of race, culture, gender or special educational needs.